Please note: this site will work and look better in a more modern browser, but it is still accessible to any browser or Internet device.

 As a child I learned to play tons of games: card games, social boardgames and strategic jewels like checkers and chess.

 Unfortunately, it was only very late in my life that I was introduced to WeiQi, the most beautiful and deep of all strategic games.
 The most ancient strategy board game and the most elegant!
+I probably would be able to become a better player had I started playing at a tender age.

 Even after I discovered videogames, I never lost the love for the physical games and all the features they have which could never be replicated by a videogame: the presence next to you of the other (a single opponent or a group of friends), the texture of the cardboard or of the wooden board, the feeling of the dice (or counters or pieces) in the hand, the sound pieces make when placed on a board, the smell of wood, holding your breath during a dice roll, feeling your heart pounding as the opponent's hand initiates the move she has planned, the move you feared she would do...